Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

+We describe the choice and optimization of hyperparameters and relevant implementation details for single-label and multi-label classification.
+For each case, we follow the families of classification approaches.

+\paragraph{Single-label Case} For the unigram and word-trigram SVM models, we first transform the features via TF-IDF and then employ a linear support vector classifier with hinge loss and default hyperparameters (l2 penalty, regularization strength $C=1$).

+For \textit{fine-tuning the small language models} DistilBERT, RoBERTa, DeBERTA, ERNIE, ALBERT, and BERT-Large, we adopt the fine-tuning strategy of Galke and Scherp~\cite{galkescherp-acl2022}.
+We fine-tune each model for 10 epochs with a linearly decaying learning rate.
+The initial learning rates are $\mathrm{lr}=4.5\cdot 10^{-5}$ for DistilBERT, $4 \cdot 10^{-5}$ for RoBERTa, $2 \cdot 10^{-5}$ for DeBERTA, $2.5 \cdot 10^{-5}$ for ERNIE, and $1 \cdot 10^{-5}$ for ALBERT and BERT-large.
+The batch sizes are 128 for DistilBERT, 16 for DeBERTA and BERT-large, and 32 for RoBERTa, ERNIE, and ALBERT.
+We truncate all inputs to 512 tokens.
+As common for BERT-like models, the sequence is pooled by taking the final representation of the first token and feeding it into an MLP module.
+We use the uncased versions of the pre-trained language models.
+For example, BERT-base refers to the ``bert-base-uncased'' model available on Hugging Face.\footnote{\url{https://huggingface.co/google-bert/bert-base-uncased}}

-\textit{Training gMLP/aMLP:} We train the gMLP and aMLP models~\citep{DBLP:journals/corr/abs-2105-08050} from scratch on text classification without any masked language model pre-training.
-Similar to the BERT models, there is an initial embedding layer, followed by 18 gMLP blocks with a token sequence length of 512.
+\textit{Training gMLP/aMLP:} We train the gMLP and aMLP models~\cite{DBLP:journals/corr/abs-2105-08050} from scratch on the text classification task and without any masked language model pre-training.
+There is an initial embedding layer, followed by 18 gMLP blocks with a token sequence length of 512.
 Layer normalization and a GeLU activation function are applied between the blocks.
-For the aMLP version, we attach a single-head attention module to the spatial gating unit with a size of 64.
-Furthermore, we truncate all inputs to 512 tokens, use Adam optimizer with a fixed learning rate of $10^{-4}$, and run the training for 100 epochs with a batch size of 32.
+For the aMLP version, we attach a single-head attention module to the spatial gating unit of size 64.
+We truncate all inputs to 512 tokens, use Adam optimizer with a learning rate of $10^{-4}$, and run the training for 100 epochs with a batch size of 32.
 For pooling the sequence, we take the mean of the final layers' representations.

-\textit{Fine-tuning BERT-like models:} For BERT-base, we fine-tune for 10 epochs with categorical cross entropy where we update all weights, \ie the pre-trained Transformer and a classification head~\citep{DBLP:conf/naacl/DevlinCLT19}.
-We use a linearly decaying learning rate of $5 \cdot 10^{-5}$ and an effective batch size of 128 via gradient accumulation of 8 x 16 batches.
-The same parameter values are used for DistilBERT, except that $\mathrm{lr}=4.5\cdot 10^{-5}$.
-We finetune the Transformer-based sequence models for 10 epochs with learning rates of $4 \cdot 10^{-5}$ for RoBERTa, $2 \cdot 10^{-5}$ for DeBERTA, $2.5 \cdot 10^{-5}$ for ERNIE, and $1 \cdot 10^{-5}$ for ALBERT and BERT-large.
-The batch sizes are 16 for DeBERTA and BERT-large, and 32 for RoBERTa, ERNIE, and ALBERT.
-We truncate all inputs to 512 tokens.
-As common for BERT-like models, the sequence is pooled via \texttt{[CLS]} token.
-We use the uncased versions of the pre-trained language models.
-For example, BERT-base refers to the ``bert-base-uncased'' model.